Prostate Cancer FAQs

-Your Questions and Answers About Beating Prostate Cancer
+Commonly Asked Questions and Answers About Prostate Cancer

 Q: After a recent biopsy, I found out that I have prostate cancer.
 My urologist recommended a radical prostatectomy surgical removal of my prostate and seminal vesicles.
-He said this is the best treatment for me.
 What do you recommend?

-A: There are several options for the treatment of prostate cancer that you can explore and discuss with your physician.
-Table A provides recommendations for treatment options by disease stage adapted from the National Comprehensive Cancer Network (NCCN), which publishes widely accepted treatment guidelines.
+A: There are several options for the treatment of prostate cancer that you can explore and discuss with your prostate cancer doctor.
 Ultimately, you should focus on the best treatment for you and your family.
 Our advice is to ask questions, get a second opinion if you are uncomfortable with any recommendation, and become an informed patient.

 Q: Do I have time to do research?